 Instead of getting angry about constructive feedback, you can decide to accept it for what it is: good feedback.
-Even though your emotions are pushing you in an angry mindset, you can recognize this and then stop it from happiness.
+Even though your emotions are pushing you into an angry mindset, you can recognize this and then stop it from happening.

 That’s a win-win!

-That’s because people are concerned about your personal and professional development and instead of blocking their perhaps painful words, you accept them as lessons learned and use them to grow as a person.
+That’s because people are concerned about your personal and professional development and instead of blocking their potentially painful words, you can accept them as lessons and use them to grow as a person.
 This way, you and your peers can grow as a whole, without any negative emotions.